rsaenzi/Architectural-Pattern-DBAV/README.md

 ### Objetives
 * Create an iOS project as a Proof-Of-Concept
-* Design and implement a the MultiGraph Architecture Pattern
+* Design and implement the MultiGraph Architecture Pattern
 * Create a consistent folder structure
 * List all controllers that a mobile app could have
-* Design a template for a Business Rules
+* Design a template for Business Rules
 * Design an data flow that connects all components
 * Generate a Data Model to test the MultiGraph pattern
 * Define how to test properly the MultiGraph components